 Zoska Reggeliző Kávézó

-Note that Zoska's staff can be grouchy at times, though, granted, the place often gets mobbed by people in the mornings.
-If you can't find an empty seat, check Csendes Társ around the corner from here, a cute outdoor-only café.
+Zoska's staff can be a little grouchy at times, though, granted, the place often gets mobbed by people in the mornings.
+If you can't find an empty seat, check Csendes Társ around the corner from here.
 Note that Zoska is closed on Sundays.